pbv22/xmp-mmc-test/README.md

 1. Build of _xmp-mmc-test-wsdl-a_ works as expected.

-2. Build of _xmp-mmc-test-wsdl-b_ completes successfully (generally acceptable),
+2. Build of _xmp-mmc-test-wsdl-b_ completes successfully, but:
-but:

 	2.1 _xml-maven-plugin_ issues an info message:
 	```